derek-knox/Coding-For-Designers/book/JavaScript/JavaScript.md

 The subset we'll focus on will help you author code that works.
 As you saw in *Work.
 Right.
 Better.*, this focus does not mean the code is not right.
 The mantra simply provides a path for improving code over time.

-Prior to introducing this subset and detailing its parts we'll briefly cover JavaScript in terms of the *environment* in which it executes.
-We will then cover a *mindset* that explains useful tactics for reading and authoring in JavaScript.
+Prior to introducing this subset and detailing its parts we'll briefly cover JavaScript in terms of the *environment* in which it is executed.
+We will then cover a *mindset* that explains useful tactics for reading and authoring JavaScript.
 Finally, we'll be ready to dive into the subset, the code itself.